-The next night, numerous folks watched the skies, including 15 carloads of people along County Highway 10.
-With binoculars, CB radios and hot coffee, they watched.
+The following night, numerous folks watched the skies, including 15 carloads of people along County Highway 10, with binoculars, CB radios and hot coffee, they watched.

 They reported seeing a red light around a radio tower and a white light that quickly moved across the sky.

 The Register-Mail also reported that a garment bag, inflated with hot air from a candle, floated over the sky and was found on the ground in the morning.

 The identified object was photographed for the newspaper.